mfmdequinto31-sketch/CS2_Acacia/README.md

 # Q1_Acacia_FA1_Dequinto

+## Description
-## Calculate the distance between the two points using the Euclidean distance formula
+Calculate the distance between two points using the Euclidean distance formula

 ## How to run